mPROsi/Tableau_Workbook_Generator/README.md

 We welcome contributions!
 Please see our contribution guidelines:

+## 🛡️ Known Limitations & Suggestions

+Tableau Dashboard Generator is designed for reliability and real-world use, but like any evolving open-source project, there are areas for further enhancement.
+We want to be transparent about current limitations and encourage users to adapt or contribute improvements:

+- **Authentication & Access Control:**
+  The Streamlit interface does not include built-in user authentication.
+For sensitive or multi-user environments, consider deploying behind a secure gateway or integrating with your organization's authentication system.

+- **Enterprise Scalability:**
+  The app is ideal for small teams and internal use.
+For high-concurrency or enterprise deployments, containerization (e.g., Docker), cloud hosting, or scaling Streamlit with load balancers is recommended.

+- **Automated Testing & CI/CD:**
+  While testing is encouraged, automated test coverage and CI/CD pipelines are not included out-of-the-box.
+Contributions to strengthen these areas are very welcome!

+- **Monitoring & Alerting:**
+  External monitoring and alerting integrations are not yet provided.
+You can add tools like Prometheus, Grafana, or cloud-native monitoring for production deployments.

+- **Session Management:**
+  Multi-user session support is limited.
+For collaborative use, consider deploying multiple instances or integrating with session management solutions.

+**How You Can Help:**
+We encourage users and contributors to adapt the project to their needs, share improvements, and help us make this Tableau Dashboard Generator even better.
+If you have ideas, solutions, or enhancements, please open an issue or submit a pull request!

+---

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes